juniorgasparotto/WiremockUI/readme.md

   * `Cut`: Cut selected text
   * `Paste`: Copy what is on the Clipboard to the text field
   * `Remove`: Removes the selected text
-* `Find`: Finds one text.
-Opens a window for searching or exchanging text.
+* `Find`: Opens a new window with the search options or text replacement.
-* `Json`: Formats the text whereas it is a JSON
+* `Json`: JSON formatting options
   * `Format`: Let the JSON in a more readable form
   * `Escape`: "Escapes" the JSON so that he can be used as the value of other JSON
-  * `Unescape`: Back to normal state JSON when he "escaped"
+  * `Unescape`: Back to normal state when JSON this "escaped"
   * `Minify`: Remove the unnecessary spaces from JSON
   * `Edit value`: This option only appears when a text is selected, it is used to edit (in separate window) a value of an attribute that contains a "JSON escaped".
 * `XML`: Has the same options from JSON, however for the XML format